Alan-Stephen/Min-Set-Cover-Framework-/readme.md

    - Mutations?
    - we let reinforcement thing decide whether to local search or mutate solution.
    - choice function with simulated annealing, make choice function very leniant
+   - RUIN AND RECREATE:
+     - how will it work..
+     - remove subsets at random,then add subsets at random until we've got valid solution